 The main reason comes from the risks of caffeine to the fetus’s health; although not always happening, no one dares to risk a child’s life.
 Therefore, the advice for pregnant women is to limit the habit of drinking coffee as much as possible, even stopping altogether.

-So, in a nutshell: Can Pregnant Women Drinks Coffee?
+So, in a nutshell: Can Pregnant Women Drink Coffee?

 In general, pregnant women can still drink coffee.
 However, the amount of coffee (as well as the percentage of caffeine) loaded into the body needs to be paid attention to as closely as possible to avoid causing unpredictable consequences on the fetus’s health.

-According to ACOG (American College of Obstetricians and Gynecologists), pregnant women need to limit caffeine intake to less than 200mg/day, equivalent to an 8oz cup if it’s everyday coffee.
+According to ACOG (American College of Obstetricians and Gynecologists), pregnant women must limit caffeine intake to less than 200mg/day, equivalent to an 8oz cup if it’s everyday coffee.

 The Safest Guide to Drinking Coffee During Pregnancy